-The tax is calculated at the lesser of:
+The tax is calculated as the lesser of:

-- 10% of the full value of the luxury car, boat or personal aircraft.
+- 10% of the retail sale price of the luxury car, boat, or aircraft.

-The tax would apply at the point of purchase if the final sale price paid by a consumer (not including the GST/HST or provincial sales tax) is above the $100,000 or $250,000 price threshold.
+The tax would apply at the point of purchase if the final sale price paid (including applicable duties, charges, and taxes other than the GST/HST or provincial sales tax) is above the threshold.

 When is the new tax coming into effect?